Picking the Right Heat: A Strategic Guide to Thermal Camera Selection for AI Vision

 Defining the Mission: The DRI Requirements

-• Detection (D): You can see a "blob" that is different from the background.
-You know something is there.
+Detection (D): You see a "blob."
+You know something is there, but not what it is.

-• Identification (I): You can identify specific characteristics (e.g., "The person is holding a thermal scanner").
+Identification (I): You can see specific details (e.g., "The person is carrying a tool").

 The Pricing Paradox: Sensor and Pixel Size